1979 Player's Canadian Open

-The 1979 Player's International Canadian Open was a tennis tournament played on outdoor hard courts at the National Tennis Centre in Toronto in Canada that was part of the 1979 Colgate-Palmolive Grand Prix and of the 1979 WTA Tour.
-The tournament was held from August 13 through August 19, 1979.
-Björn Borg and Laura DuPont won the singles title.
+The 1979 Player's International Canadian Open was a combined men's end women's professional tennis tournament played on outdoor hard courts at the National Tennis Centre in Toronto in Canada that was part of the 1979 Colgate-Palmolive Grand Prix and of the 1979 WTA Tour.
+It was the 90th edition of the tournament and was held from August 13 through August 19, 1979.
+Björn Borg and Laura DuPont won the singles titles.